 The Future Land Use Map is a reflection of the Plan's vision and goals for desirable future development across Wallingford over the next decade.
 The map depicts appropriate locations for and relationships between general categories of use and intensity, ranging from land to be conserved in open space or low-intensity use, to priority areas such as the Town Center, Center Gateway, Yalesville, and Transit-Oriented Development neighborhoods targeted for redevelopment and revitalization.
-The Future Land Use Plan is informed by existing uses, zoning designations, aquifer protection and sewer service areas, the visions and goals expressed in POCD outreach efforts, and the goals and strategies enshrined in this Plan.
+The Future Land Use Plan is informed by existing uses and zoning designations; the boundaries of the aquifer protection area, watershed protection district, and utility service area; the visions and goals expressed in POCD outreach efforts; and the goals and strategies enshrined in this Plan.